Distributed Lower Bounds for Ruling Sets: Introduction

 While the above bounds imply that the complexity of MIS on general graphs must lie in the polylogarithmic (in $n$) regime, the situation on trees is far less clear.
-Both the KMW lower bounds and the lower bounds by Balliu et al.\ are achieved by first proving the same bounds for the problem of finding a maximal matching and then obtaining the MIS bounds as an immediate corollary due to the fact that maximal matching on general graphs is essentially the same problem as MIS on line graphs.
+Both the KMW lower bounds and the lower bounds by Balliu et al.\ are achieved by first proving the same bounds for the problem of finding a maximal matching\footnote{The KMW lower bound is actually proved for an even easier problem, that is, for finding a $\poly(\log n)$ approximation of a minimum vertex cover.} and then obtaining the MIS bounds as an immediate corollary due to the fact that maximal matching on general graphs is essentially the same problem as MIS on line graphs.
 As the line graph of any graph with $\Delta \geq 3$ contains a cycle (of length $3$), both lower bounds are not applicable on trees; in fact, as there seems to be no way around line graphs in order to transform the maximal matching bounds to MIS, there is little hope that the proofs can be adapted to work on trees.
 Hence, on trees, the state of the art is given by the $\Omega(\log^* n)$-round lower bounds by Linial and Naor, exhibiting a large gap to the best known deterministic upper bound of $O(\log n / \log\log n)$ rounds on trees by Barenboim and Elkin~\cite{BarenboimE10}.
 This suggests the following question.

 \begin{mdframed}[backgroundcolor=gray!20, topline=false, rightline=false, leftline=false, bottomline=false] \textbf{Question 1}